-The first stop on all our Costa Rica photography tours is the spectacular La Paz Waterfall Gardens in Poas Volcano National Park.
+The first stop on all our Costa Rica photography tours is the spectacular La Paz Waterfall Gardens near Poas Volcano National Park.
 This incredible destination combines well-developed hiking trails, five rainforest waterfalls, and an animal sanctuary with over one hundred species of wildlife in a butterfly observatory, free-range ranarium (frogs), serpentarium (snakes), jungle cat exhibit, monkey enclosure, tropical aviary, and hummingbird gardens.

 As you step into the butterfly observatory, you are immediately transported into a joyous fantasy world, as thousands of gorgeous Blue Morpho butterflies flutter about without a care in the world.
 The monkey and jungle cat enclosures allow you see several species of jungle acrobats, including howler and white-faced monkeys, as well as fierce felines like the elusive jaguar and powerful puma.
 In the aviary you can feed friendly toucans by hand and the hummingbird gardens attract twenty-six different species of colorful, fast-flying wizards.